Saudi arabia Country Commercial Guide

 Doing Business in Saudi Arabia’s Defense Sector

 Saudi Arabia’s Procurement Law regulates all government procurement in Saudi Arabia.
 The Ministry of Finance is the overarching authority for the law and its implementation, and administers the procurement portal, Etimad (www.etimad.sa), which serves as a centralized repository for all government tenders.
-While companies may find defense-related tenders on the Etimad Portal, be advised that the Saudi Arabian Government allows direct purchases in the defense and security sectors.
-In practice, most defense procurement is negotiated on a case-by-case basis.
-Companies are more likely to find opportunities at the aforementioned GAMI Military Industry Marketplace which can be accessed via the GAMI website.
+While companies may find defense-related tenders on the Etimad Portal, the Saudi Arabian Government allows direct purchases in the defense and security sectors.
+In practice, most defense procurements are negotiated on a case-by-case basis.
+Although entry points into the defense sector exist via various portals, such as the Saudi Ministry of Investment (MISA), Bureau of Industry, MOD, SAMI, and GAMI, the government by-laws aim to establish GAMI as the central point of defense article procurements in the coming years.

-The Saudi Arabian Government is increasingly pushing foreign investors towards forming a local LLC or other business organization in Saudi Arabia with a Saudi partner as a condition to winning government contracts.
+The Saudi Arabian Government is increasingly pushing foreign investors towards forming a local LLC or other business organization in Saudi Arabia with a Saudi partner as a condition to winning government contracts and requires foreign companies to publish an industrial development plan that fulfills localization requirements.
 In many cases, GAMI and SAMI provide a list of terms that they wish to see incorporated in the articles of association of locally formed entities.
-Companies should be aware that the Ministry of Investment announced that by 2024 all international companies would be barred from doing business with the government unless their regional headquarters were located in Saudi Arabia.
-As of December 2021, the Ministry of Investment had not released a written regulation for this mandate.
+As of 2024, all international companies are limited in doing business with the government unless their regional headquarters are located in Saudi Arabia.
+However, companies pursuing tenders not contained within the Etimad Portal, such as within GAMI’s Military Industry Marketplace, should verify requirements with the relevant authority.
+For more information, please refer to Doing Business with the Public Sector.

 Industrial Participation Program